whitzz014/GameDev1/README.md

     - first create an empty RaycastHit
         - if you get a hit it'll be populated with an object
     - second create the ray form the main camera to the mouse -The last line will draw a ray in the Scene view while you’re playing the game.
 ```
+## Week 9
+### __Intro to Game Manager__
+---
+- unity refers to an obj that handles a specific sub system as a manager
+    - an input manager is an obj that lets you adjust all the controls of your game
+    - settings manager handles all the project settings
+    - Network Manager for managing the state of a networked game
+- Game manager allow you to easily tweak your game settings while its being played
+- unity doesnt have a "stock" game manager
+### __Intro to Pathfinding__
+---
+#### __4 objs make a Navigation System__
+1. __NavMesh__ repersents walkable areas
+2. __NavMesh Agent__ Actor or Agent using NavMesh
+3. __Off-Mesh Link__ shortcut that cant be repersented on the map
+    - gap that characters can actually cross
+4. __NavMesh Obstacle__ obstacles that the agent should avoid

+### __Intro to Mecanin__
+- animation system
+- Mecanin is a powerful animation system that can be used to create complex animations

+## Week 10
+### Playing Sound